 Plus, placing implants during the same appointment for your tooth extraction means you may notice less discomfort as a result of the implants themselves.

-Sedation might also be an option, if you're worried that you won't be able to relax during your dental implant appointments.
+Dental sedation might also be an option, if you're worried that you won't be able to relax during your dental implant appointments.

 More Affordable Than You Might Think